devopsspiral/devopsspiral.github.io/_posts/2020-09-08-ebpf-unlock.md

 As for eBPF, it is definitely very interesting concept that gains adoption in multiple fields.
 Vision behind it is far broader than tracing, performance and security cases. eBPF against current service mesh implementations with all its significant overhead is something worth looking at closely.

+You can find all the code I used here in [my git repository](https://github.com/devopsspiral/ebpf-bt-unlock).

 <small markdown="1">[Back to table of contents](#toc)</small>